hcnoh/gan-collection-mnist-pytorch/README.md

 # GAN Collection for Generating MNIST Images with PyTorch
-This repository is a collection of GANs to generate MNIST datset.
+This repository is a collection of GANs to generate MNIST dataset.
 The deep learning framework for this repositoy is PyTorch.

 More GAN models will be provided on this repository.